RedHatWorkshops/fuse-on-openshift/_posts/getting-started/2014-07-08-getting-started-with-the-labs.md

 * export `DOCKER_TLS_VERIFY=`
 * export `DOCKER_CERT_PATH=`

+Lastly, we'll want to install the docker binaries on your local development machine [using the instructions from the Docker website](https://docs.docker.com/installation/binaries/)

+Following these instructions will have docker and openshift running on the VirtualBox VM that was installed and have connectivity between your local Docker client and the VM (so you can run Docker from the command line as though it was Native).

 Note, those are the environment export instructions for linux or MacOSX.
 For windows you'll need to add them to your environment the way windows does it (I'm really not sure how that is; feel free to PR this documentation to add it.
-It's probably Config Panel->System but I'm not totally sure :) )
+It's probably Config Panel->System but I'm not totally sure :) see above for more links for how to configure environment variables for Windows)

 [download]: http://www.jboss.org/products/devstudio/download/
 [repo]: https://github.com/RedHatWorkshops/fuse-on-openshift